Market Landscape

 Trade media has almost disappeared, with the existing outlets in many cases reporting only on an advertorial basis.
 There are some notable exceptions, such as the insurance industry, FMCG and some sections of the transportation/logistics sector.

-Blogging has increased – 95,000 blogs to date – with some former journalists becoming bloggers with considerable visibility in a specific sector and with a marketing angle (this is especially the case for ITC, life style, parenting).
+Blogging has increased – 95,000 blogs to date – with some former journalists becoming bloggers with considerable visibility in a specific sector and with a marketing angle (this is especially the case for ITC, lifestyle, parenting).
 Some bloggers reach up to 50,000 unique visitors per day, making them comparable to mainstream media.
 However, most bloggers expect contractual relationships outside of the dedicated events to which they may come and report on.

 What is the influence ecosystem – the media, analysts, consultants and non-traditional influencers (bloggers etc.).
 And where to start in this ecosystem?